Baltrunas/django-menu/README.md

 Best tree menu for Django!

 # Futures
-* Add sothing like this http://habrahabr.ru/post/107372/ for MenuGroup in admin interface.
 * Modify the template tag so you do not need to use the view.
 * Create new template

-* order_puth
+# In plain
+* New views and templates
+* Optimization model, view, templates
-* save
+* Optimization save method
-* display
+* Add tests
-* Add test
+* Add FCBKcomplete for MenuGroup in admin interface.

 # How to use
 ## Install